HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 ##### Relationship depth

-Out of curiosity, we also calculated the deepest, most complex relationships between entities - in both our mobile and desktop data sets.
+Out of curiosity, we also calculated the deepest, most complex relationships between entities—in both our mobile and desktop data sets.

 Deeper relationships _tend_ to equate to richer, more comprehensive descriptions of entities (and the other entities they're related to).